endeavouros-arm/images/README.md

 # Install headless server image on a RPi 4b.

 On an operational Arch Linux (or derivative) computer: <br />
-Connect a micro SD card the computer's USB port or SD slot. <br />
+Connect a micro SD card to the computer's USB port or SD slot. <br />
 Launch your favorite Terminal and maximize the window or make it at least 130 x 30 <br />
 Make a temporary directory and cd into that directory.
 ```